 Diagnostic Interviewing Minor Rotation: The Diagnostic Interviewing rotation provides opportunity for interns to participate in efficient clinical interviewing, behavioral assessment, and diagnostic consultation to inform intervention planning.
 This rotation can be implemented when the development of diagnostic skills is a priority and/or when there are gaps in diagnostic interviewing experience.
-There are opportunities to conduct diagnostic evaluations within Psychology Service clinics (e.g., Pediatric Health Psychology) or in Primary Care.
+There are opportunities to conduct diagnostic evaluations within Psychology Division clinics (e.g., Pediatric Health Psychology).